How to use the ODM

 Identifier and unique identifier (red): In these fields you will create a value that will be used to identify something.
 For instance,

 Sample IDis used to identify each unique sample.
 An identifier can be repeated between entries, while an unique identifier cannot.
-There is usually only one unique identifier per template, and they correspond to the name of the template.
-For example,Measure IDfor theMeasure reporttemplate, andContact IDfor theContacttemplate.Drop-down and conditional drop-down menus (green): These fields have a drop-down menu which contain the values that you can either select or type in.
-In conditional drop-down menus, the values depend on what you entered in a previous field.
+There is usually only one unique identifier per template sheet, and they correspond to the name of the template.
+For example,Measure Report IDfor theMeasure report tabletemplate, andContact IDfor theContact tabletemplate.Drop-down and conditional drop-down menus (green): These fields have a drop-down menu which contain the values that you can either select or type in.
+In conditional drop-down menus, the values may depend on what you entered in a previous field.

 Date fields (purple): Dates are entered in these fields and must be in the form of the ISO 8601 format:

 yyyy-mm-dd.
-All date fields also support entries for hours, minutes, and seconds:2022-01-01T06:11:54and2022-01-01T06:11:54+13:30Free form fields (blue): In these fields, you can enter your data in any format that you wish.
+All datetime fields also support entries for hours, minutes, and seconds:2022-01-01T06:11:54and2022-01-01T06:11:54+13:30Free form fields (blue): In these fields, you can enter your data in any format that you wish.
 Any restrictions will be specified in the relevant sections.
 Keep in mind, different measures may have different data types that cannot be validated in Excel.
 The data type of a measure can be checked in the reference list for the measure.
 For example, the data type for Sample temperature is a real number.

 2) How to report Measures and Measure sets